FORMAT OF GAAYAKA FILES

 HEADER

 The header contains part of the information which is usually given in printed notations at the start.
-The headers are different for files created with version 1.3 and earlier and those created with version 1.4 and later although the extension .gka is same.
+The headers are different for files created with version 1.3 and earlier and those created with version 1.4 and later although the extension .gka is the same.
 The difference arises out of the facility to generate automatic 'thaalam' (rhythm count) sound in the later versions.

-First Digit 0 - Shadjam (this position is always 0)
+Third number Scale (Melam).
+A seven digit number representing the types of notes used in the scale First Digit 0 - Shadjam (this position is always 0)

 Second Digit 1 - Suddha Rishabham, 2 - Chathusruthi Rishabham, 3 - Shadsruthi Rishabham